GoSuda

 3. Gemini requests a function call if necessary.

-3. Whether to simply disregard.
+3. Whether to simply ignore it.

 5. The process terminates when a refined answer is produced.